 Primary rhinoplasty means this is the patient’s first nose job.
 Primary rhinoplasty is the best time to get the procedure correct, as subsequent procedures are much more difficult.

 Dr. Miller and Dr. Heller usually achieve a refined, natural nose that rarely needs improvement.
-During a primary rhinoplasty, the skin is easily lifted off of the cartilage structures through hidden incisions.
+During our primary rhinoplasty in NJ procedure, the skin is easily lifted off of the cartilage structures through hidden incisions.
 Then the cartilage is sculpted, the bump is removed, and the nose can be straightened.
 Finally, the skin is redraped and the incisions are carefully closed.

 Rhinoplasty for Men vs. Women